Georgi Danevski: Early life

 Danveski was born in Saramzalino, then in SFR Yugoslavia on 25 July 1947.
 He grew up in SR Macedonia, where he was adopted at the age of 4 by his uncle.
 His adopted father played an early role in shaping Danevski into a young artist.
 He regularly attended a Macedonian Orthodox Church in Berovo with his grandmother, where he became fascinated by its décor.
 The church, situated in an archaeological town, features some of the earliest Byzantine icons and frescoes that date back centuries.

 He pursued his passion for art throughout his education.
 He married at a young age and settled in Vinica.
 He specialized in art in High School in Skopje, SR Macedonia and later completed his education in 1972 after graduating with a master's degree from the University of Ljubljana where he was mentored by Gabriel Stupica and Zoran Didek.
 Following his graduation, he spent a number of years travelling between various countries and cities, including Spain, Germany, Austria, France, Switzerland, Russia and Italy, before emigrating to Toronto, Canada in 1995.

 Works

 Danevski is best known for his muralist works in Churches.
 His life as an artist changed dramatically when he was approached by two Canadian Macedonians to move to Toronto.
 The reason behind the move was to carry out a large project, where he would adorn the first North American Macedonian Church, St. Clement of Ohrid Macedonian Orthodox Cathedral in Toronto, which features his fresco mural.

 Danevski was featured in the Toronto Star in 2007 after he began painting unique Byzantine-style frescos and iconography throughout the St. Dimitrija Solunski Macedonian Orthodox Church, Markham, Ontario in Canada.
-He worked on the mural for a number of years and it was quoted by the Toronto Star that once completed it could be the largest mural of its kind in North America.
-The mural is 600 square meters in size, was completed in 2010 and took an estimated 5 years to complete.
+The mural is 600 square meters in size and was completed in 2010.
 The completed mural contains over 1000 icons and composite murals depicting Christian history.